-If you decide to enter into a Letter of Protection agreement (LOP) with the healthcare provider, we will attempt to obtain a reduction in the amount owed to the

-Provider at the time of any settlement.
+If you decide to enter into a Letter of Protection Agreement ("LOP") with the healthcare provider or others, we will attempt to obtain a reduction in the amount owed to this party at the time of any settlement.
 However, we do not know whether the Provider will agree or accept a reduction of its bill.
-Accordingly, you could be obligated to pay the full amount claimed to be owed by the Provider.
-By entering into this agreement, John Bales Attorneys will not be able to distribute any settlement proceeds to you until resolution of the Provider's costs and expenses.
-Additionally, this agreement cannot be cancelled without the Provider's written agreement to cancel the Letter of Protection
+Accordingly, you could be obligated to pay the full amount claimed to be owed by the LOP party.
+If you decide to enter into an LOP with a party, our firm will not be able to distribute any settlement proceeds to you until resolution of this LOP party's costs and expenses.
+Additionally, the LOP cannot be cancelled without the Provider's written agreement to cancel it.